 The company identified two emerging information management needs, both driven by the network's growing number of members.
 Steve Dymond, General Manager, Business & Information Systems explains, "At the time I arrived at IAA, many of our systems were outdated and our processes were clunky.
 We needed to harmonise it all somehow.
 We wanted to have one vision, so that we were all on one system with easy access to information."

 A key challenge was the outward dissemination of information.
 The company needed to make information such as training and product resources easily available to all authorised reps.

 Although the organisation already had an extranet that contained the necessary information, it was fragmented, hard to update and manage, and difficult to search.
 Dymond was determined to improve the situation by providing a more user-friendly extranet experience, one that offered a single sign-on to all systems.

 The second issue was the management of authorised representative relationships.
 "It was a question of how our business processes are mapped out so we manage relationships efficiently," Dymond notes.

 Management decided to address internal processes first, before moving on to the question of customer communication.
 "We made the decision that if we were trying to harmonise all our systems, it made sense to base as many of our systems on Microsoft as possible and therefore to use Microsoft CRM," Dymond observes.
 To deploy the software, IAA selected Microsoft partner, Professional Advantage.

-Rather than overwhelm staff with one big change, three phases of the new CRM system were released during the final months of 2014.
+Rather than overwhelm staff with one big change, three phases of the new CRM system were released during the final months.
 "Each time we added a little more functionality," Dymond notes.
 "As well as giving us a 360 degree view of our authorised reps, we've taken specific processes such as quarterly activities, the annual audit, and certain types of record that have to be noted and followed up on almost a daily basis and pulled them into the CRM."